Jump to content

 Jeff didn't say a word as he wandered back into the house, his shoulders sagged and his head bent.

-Will watched him leave and rounded on Rafik.
 He knew Rafik well; they had known each other since school, and out of all of them, Will was the only one who knew Rafik well enough to understand him.
 Even then only Lisa seemed to know him better, but that was because of an abortive relationship that had gone horribly wrong.
 And their friendship, however strained, still allowed Will an edge when it came to figuring out Rafik's motives.

 "You upset him."
 Will stated the obvious; it was the best way to start a conversation with Rafik.
+He seethed, he wanted to grab the ungrateful ass and shake him.
+You don't crush a person like that.

 "I can't help it," Rafik had gone back to leaning over the balcony as he took the time to light a cigarette.
+Will bristled.
+Smoking.
 That was always a bad sign; Farah detested his smoking habit.
 She had imposed a rigid rule that he quit shortly after the wedding, and for him to risk taking a smoke with her in the house was a good sign of how upset he was.

 Rafik seemed to believe that as long as he didn't own a packet of cigarettes and simply "borrowed" from Jared, he didn't smoke.
 The fact that he paid for the cigarettes and lit up more frequently than Jared did was beside the point.
 He flatly denied being a smoker.